 In addition to reducing what you’re handing over to the lender for interest, a lump sum payment would also get you closer to being debt-free faster.
 Going back to the previous example, making a $5,000 lump sum payment on a $30,000 debt could trim almost two years off your total repayment period, assuming you kept paying the same $320 a month.
 If you’re able to add on a few extra dollars to your payment each month, you could shorten it even more.

 For many millennials, student loan debt has become a major barrier to other financial goals, such as saving for retirement or buying a home.
-If you’re able to get rid of your loans in less time, you can use the money you’ve been paying toward them each month to start building your nest egg or saving for a down payment.
+If you’re able to get rid of your loans in less time, you can use the money you’ve been paying toward them each month to start building your nest egg or saving for a down payment for a house you can afford.

 Lump Sum Payments Still Qualify for a Tax Deduction